nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 Typically, this is implemented as `max_in_flight / num_conns`.

 However, when `max_in_flight < num_conns` this simple formula isn't sufficient.
-In this state, client libraries should perform a dynamic runtime evaluation of producer "liveness" by measuring the duration of time since it last received a message for a connection.
-After a configurable expiration, it should *re-distribute* whatever `RDY` count is available to a new (random) set of producers.
-By doing this, you guarantee that you'll (eventually) find producers with messages.
+In this state, client libraries should perform a dynamic runtime evaluation of connected `nsqd` "liveness" by measuring the duration of time since it last received a message over a given connection.
+After a configurable expiration, it should *re-distribute* whatever `RDY` count is available to a new (random) set of `nsqd`.
+By doing this, you guarantee that you'll (eventually) find `nsqd` with messages.
 Clearly this has a latency impact.

 ### 2. Maintaining `max_in_flight`